Silas House

-Big Stone Gap, VA — The MECC Foundation is pleased to announce the 47th annual John Fox, Jr. Literary Festival, a free virtual event featuring New York Times bestselling author Silas House, Wednesday, March 15 from 10 a.m. to noon.
+Big Stone Gap, VA -- The MECC Foundation is pleased to announce the 49th annual John Fox, Jr. Literary Festival featuring New York Times best-selling author Jeannette Walls, on Wednesday, March 12 from 10 a.m. to noon.
 The festival is free and open to the public.

-In coordination with the festival event, the MECC Foundation will host the 36th Annual Lonesome Pine Short Story Contest and the 19th Annual Lonesome Pine Poetry Contest.
-The deadline for submitting entries is Tuesday, February 28 at 4:30 p.m.
-Entry categories include adult, high school (grades 9 through 12), and middle school (grades 5 through 8) categories.
-Contest rules are available at the bottom of this page.
+In coordination with the festival event, the MECC Foundation will host the 38th Annual Lonesome Pine Short Story Contest and the 21st Annual Lonesome Pine Poetry Contest.
+For the first time ever, the MECC Foundation will host a writing contest for elementary age students.
+The deadline for submitting entries is Monday, February 24 at 4:30 p.m.
+Entry categories include adult, high school (grades 9 through 12), and middle school (grades 6 through 8) and elementary (K-5) categories.
+Contest rules and information about the festival is available on the MECC Foundation website at https://www.mecc.edu/jffestival/.
 Winners of the contest will be announced during the Literary Festival Event.
 All winners will receive a cash prize.

-The 47th Annual John Fox, Jr. festival will return to a live format in 2023, with a featured discussion on House’s latest novel, Lark Ascending.
-Following House’s presentation, the MECC Foundation will feature a special luncheon with House at the John Fox Jr. home in Big Stone Gap beginning at 12:30 p.m.
+The 49th Annual John Fox, Jr. festival will have a featured discussion from Walls.
+Following the presentation, the MECC Foundation will feature a special luncheon with House at the John Fox Jr. home in Big Stone Gap beginning at 12:30 p.m.
 Tickets for the luncheon are $30 and can be ordered by calling the MECC Foundation office at 276-523-7466.
 Tickets are limited, so please reserve early for this event.

 Sponsored by Lonesome Pine Arts and Crafts, Inc.